Obarun/66/doc/66-start.md

 - **-h, --help**: prints this help.

 - **-P, --no-propagate**: Do not handle service dependencies.
-In such cases, the *start* command will not attempt to start the services that are dependent on the service, regardless of their current state.
+In such cases, the *start* command will not attempt to start the services that the service depends on, regardless of their current state.

 ## Usage examples